 11. Application for licence

-(1) An application for a licence under this Act shall be made to the Minister, who shall refer the application for consideration and report by the advisory committee.
+(1) An application for a licence under this Act must be made to the Commissioner, who must refer the application for consideration and report by the advisory committee.

-(2) In considering any application for a licence the advisory committee, in addition to taking into account any other matters thought fit by the committee, shall consider whether, having regard to the objects of the applicant, those objects would be more effectively or economically carried out by any other person, society, body or association being the holder of or an applicant for a licence under this Act.
+(2) In considering any application for a licence the advisory committee, in addition to taking into account any other matters thought fit by the committee, must consider whether, having regard to the objects of the applicant, those objects would be more effectively or economically carried out by any other person, society, body or association being the holder of or an applicant for a licence under this Act.

-(3) After considering the report of the advisory committee on any application, the Minister may, in his discretion, grant or refuse a licence to any applicant and shall not be liable to any proceedings whatsoever as a consequence of any refusal.
+(3) After considering the report of the advisory committee on any application, the Commissioner may, in the Commissioner’s discretion, grant or refuse a licence to any applicant and shall not be liable to any proceedings whatsoever as a consequence of any refusal.

+[Section 11 amended: No. 25 of 2019 s.
+13.]

 12. Conditions of licence

-(1) A licence under this Act may authorise collections to be made, money to be obtained, or entertainments to be conducted, for such period or for such occasions as the Minister thinks fit, or may authorise collections to be made, money to be obtained, or entertainments to be conducted, during such time as the licence remains unrevoked.
+(1) A licence under this Act may authorise collections to be made, money to be obtained, or entertainments to be conducted, for such period or for such occasions as the Commissioner thinks fit, or may authorise collections to be made, money to be obtained, or entertainments to be conducted, during such time as the licence remains unrevoked.

-(2) A licence may be issued subject to any condition fixed by the Minister.
+(2) A licence may be issued subject to any condition imposed by the Commissioner.

-(3) A licence may at any time be revoked by the Minister as an administrative act.
+(3) A licence may at any time be revoked by the Commissioner as an administrative act.

-(4) Where a condition of a licence requires that before being made, any proposed contract or arrangement, relating to payment from moneys in hand or to be obtained for any charitable purpose, shall be submitted to and approved by the Minister —
+(4) Where a condition of a licence requires that before being made, any proposed contract or arrangement, relating to payment from moneys in hand or to be obtained for any charitable purpose, shall be submitted to and approved by the Commissioner —

-(a) any contract or arrangement made after the coming into operation of the Charitable Collections Act Amendment Act 1949 1, without having been so submitted and approved shall, subject to the provisions of the next succeeding paragraph, be void;
+(a) any contract or arrangement made after the coming into operation of the Charitable Collections Act Amendment Act 1949, without having been so submitted and approved shall, subject to the provisions of the next succeeding paragraph, be void;

-(b) any money received by any person in purported pursuance of a contract or arrangement which is void by virtue of the provisions of the last preceding subsection shall be recoverable in any court of competent jurisdiction as a debt due from that person at the suit of the Minister or a person authorised by him to sue.
+(b) any money received by any person in purported pursuance of a contract or arrangement which is void by virtue of the provisions of the last preceding subsection shall be recoverable in any court of competent jurisdiction as a debt due from that person at the suit of the Commissioner or a person authorised by the Commissioner to sue.

 (5) Where money is recovered pursuant to the provisions of paragraph (b) of the last preceding subsection, it shall, subject to the provisions of this Act, be appropriated to the charitable purpose for which it was obtained, but if the cost of recovery has not been recovered, that cost may first be deducted.

 [Section 12 amended: No. 2 of 1949 s.
-3.]
+3; No. 25 of 2019 s.
+14.]

 13. Inquiry as to revocation of licences

-(1) The advisory committee shall, when requested so to do by the Minister, inquire whether any licence issued under this Act to any person, society, body or association should be revoked.
+(1) The advisory committee shall, when requested so to do by the Commissioner, inquire whether any licence issued under this Act to any person, society, body or association should be revoked.

 (2) The advisory committee may recommend that any such licence be revoked if it is of the opinion —